Listed below are common questions about ArcGIS Maps for Adobe Creative Cloud.

 - How do I renew my Plus account?

 There is an optional setting to allow Esri to track aspects of your usage for the purpose of understanding how you're using the extension so we can make improvements.
-Some examples include the number of downloads, data added to the map, and type of symbols and labels used.
+Some examples include the number of downloads and which tools and type of symbols and labels are used.
 You can opt out by turning off this option in the Settings window.
-In addition, the map file (Ai document) that's created on our servers and sent back to you, is stored for a limited time (approximately six hours) so we can check the file if anything goes wrong.
+In addition, the map file (Ai document) that's created on our servers and sent back to you is stored for a limited time (approximately six hours) so we can check the file if anything goes wrong.
 Esri does not share any of this information outside of the product team; it's only used to help us debug and improve the extension.

 Yes.
 When maps and layouts are exported from ArcGIS Pro as an Adobe Illustrator Exchange (AIX) file format, you can open the AIX file in Illustrator for graphic design.
 When you open the AIX file, the extension converts vector and raster map content into editable, layered artwork that you can save for use in other Adobe Creative Cloud applications.